 A good deal of this was already covered in the previous post entitled Spates Catalog.

-When a ghost is blasted by the Particle Stream from a Neutrona Wand, the Ghostbuster weakens the entity causing it 'damage') with a Blast or try to Capture it.
+When a ghost is blasted by the Particle Stream from a Neutrona Wand, the Ghostbuster weakens the entity causing it damage with a Blast Stream or try to capture it with a Capture Stream.

-When you use a Blast Stream, roll your to hit with the appropriate Action Dice - adding one Die for a standard Proton Pack.
-The Ghost rolls its PKE.
-If the Ghostbuster gets 1 more Success than the ghost you subtract 1 Ectoplasm for that first Success.
-With additional Successes beyond the first, the PC can opt to cause more Ectoplasm damage or PKE damage.
+When a Ghostbuster uses a Blast Stream, roll your to hit with the appropriate Action Dice, adding one Die for a standard Proton Pack.
+The ghost rolls its PKE.
+If the Ghostbuster gets 1 more Success than the ghost you subtract 1 Ectoplasm from the ghost for that first Success.
+With additional Successes beyond the first, the PC can opt to cause more Ectoplasm Damage or PKE Damage.

 A ghost with Zero Ectoplasm dissipates, its PKE scattered and its connection to our world temporarily severed.
 It has not been eliminated however.
 It can't be in a traditional sense.
-Instead, it will eventually reform and return to its previous activities in a matter of days, weeks, months, or even years.
+Instead, it will eventually reform and return to its previous activities in a matter of days, weeks, months, or even years (depending upon the nature of the ghost).
 The more powerful the entity, the longer it takes to manifest again as doing so requires the gathering of a greater amount of Psychokinetic Energy.
 With some deity-level beings it can also take specific conditions that can be helped along or hindered by actions taken by its followers or enemies in our world.

 SPOILERS: See Gozer the Gozerian and what was needed to summon and drive it away in both Ghostbusters (1984) and Ghostbusters: Afterlife.